 Incorporating flavors into your diet is easier than you think.
 Many foods naturally contain the flavors we need to nourish ourselves.

-Below are some examples of the different flavors and where you can find them:
+Below are some examples of the flavors and where you can find them in food and herbs:

 - Sweet: berries, onions, carrots, squash, ginseng